 Advocating for Preprint Sharing in Rwanda

-In this webinar, you will learn about the benefits of preprints, how they support scientific progress, and the challenges and opportunities for preprint sharing in Rwanda specifically and Africa at large.
+In this webinar, we discussed about the benefits of preprints, how they support scientific progress, and the challenges and opportunities for preprint sharing in Rwanda specifically and Africa at large.

-This session is open to everyone interested in open science, research, and preprint sharing, especially researchers, academics, librarians, students, and science enthusiasts in Rwanda, across Africa and the world.
+This session was made for everyone interested in open science, research, and preprint sharing, especially researchers, academics, librarians, students, and science enthusiasts in Rwanda, across Africa and the world.

 This webinar series is co-organized by: UbuntuNet Alliance: https://ubuntunet.net/ and Access 2 Perspectives: https://access2perspectives.org/ as part of the ORCID Global Participation Program: https://info.orcid.org/global-participation-program/